JGLTechnologies/DPYS/README.md

 @commands.slash_command(name="rrclear")
 @commands.has_permissions(administrator=True)
 async def rrclear(inter: disnake.MessageCommandInteraction, id: str = commands.Param(
-    description="The id or list of ids of the reaction roles you want to remove.
-Type all if you want to clear all reaction roles.")): id = id.lower()
+    description="The id or list of ids of the reaction roles you want to remove")): id = id.lower()
     if id == "all":
         await dpys.rr.clear_all(inter, "Your dir goes here.")